VoronDesign/VoronUsers/printer_mods/nateb16/THE_FILTER/FILTER_X/README.md

 <h2>DISCLAIMER 1:</h2> the exhaust grill, mounting bracket and rear cover are based of VORON parts.
 They are not of my own original design or creation.

 DISCLAIMER 2:
-I no longer maintain this github because of this I am not going to be regularly uplading the most up to date stl's to github.
+I no longer regularly maintain this github because of this I am not going to be regularly uplading the most up to date stl's to github.
 Instead there will be a link to a friends printables where you may download the mod from.
 By doing this you continue to support development through prusameter's